Saurabhcoder-cloud/aitaxhelp/README.md

 npm run dev
 ```

+If you encounter a registry access error (e.g., 403), try setting an alternate npm registry (`npm config set registry https://registry.npmjs.org`) or using an offline cache/mirror.
+The codebase relies only on the dependencies in `package.json`, so installing in an environment with registry access will unblock `npm install`.

 ## Tech stack
 - Next.js 14 (App Router) with TypeScript
 - TailwindCSS + shadcn-inspired UI components